 Construction workers on projects covered by Pennsylvania’s prevailing wage law must be paid minimum “prevailing” wage and benefit levels which vary by occupation and geographical area within the state.
-This year, about 20 different proposals for eliminating or weakening prevailing wage laws have been introduced into the Pennsylvania legislature.
 This issue overview reviews the economic research on prevailing wage laws so that legislators and members of the public can determine their position on these laws based on evidence rather than ideology.

 History of Prevailing Wage Laws

 Construction industry prevailing wage laws have long operated nationally and in states as a check against the tendency of the construction industry to degenerate into destructive wage and price competition.
 Such competition can drive skilled and experienced workers from the industry, reduce productivity and quality, and lead to poverty-level jobs, all without saving construction customers any money.

 The Research on Prevailing Wage Laws

 Consistent with the original rationale for establishing prevailing laws, a rigorous body of economic research shows that their repeal leads to:

 - a younger, less educated and less experienced workforce,

 - lower health and pension coverage.